Rural Hospitals Teeter On Financial Cliff As COVID-19 Medicare Loans Come Due

 The money lent from the federal government is meant to help hospitals and other health care providers weather the COVID-19 pandemic.
 Yet some hospital administrators have called it a payday loan program that is now brutally due for repayment at a time when the institutions still need help.

 Coronavirus cases have "picked up recently and it's quite worrying," says Usher, who is the chief financial officer for Edwards County Medical Center in Kinsley, Kan.
-He would like to use the federal loan money to build a negative-pressure room; such rooms are a common and effective strategy for keeping contagious patients apart from those in the rest of the hospital.
+He would like to use the federal loan money to build a negative-pressure room; such rooms are a common and effective tool for keeping contagious patients apart from those in the rest of the hospital.

 But he's not sure it's safe to spend that cash.
 Officially, the total repayment of the loan is due this month.
 Otherwise, according to the loan's terms, federal regulators will stop reimbursing the hospitals for Medicare patients' treatments until the loan is repaid in full.